charles-uno/charles-uno.github.io/_drafts/2019-04-24-mtgsalvation-summary.md

 ![Valakut Preference Poll](/assets/images/valakut-poll-16x9.png)
 *A poll of the Valakut group on Facebook gives a sense for the conventional wisdom. [[Cinder Glade]] is strongly preferred over [[Sheltered Thicket]].*

 But [[Explore]] and [[Sheltered Thicket]] have three important words that [[Farseek]] and [[Cinder Glade]] don't: "draw a card."
 Early on, drawing an extra card can help us assemble an explosive win on turn three or four.
-Later on, drawing a card digs us that much closer to a sideboard card or finisher -- especially if our opponent has managed to keep [[Valakut, the Molten Pinnacle:Valakut]] offline.
+Later on, drawing a card increases our exposure to high-impact finishers and sideboard cards.
+Seeing an extra card is particularly advantageous when our opponent is able to disrupt our plans with [[Cryptic Command:counterspells]], [[Field of Ruin:land destruction]], and/or [[Blood Moon:lock pieces]].
 The question is, if we want the flexibility, how does it affect our speed?

 ## The Model